MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-record-routing.md

 ## Provision unified routing

-To enable unified routing in Customer Service, do the following:
+To provision unified routing in Customer Service, do the following:

 1. In Customer Service Hub, go to **Service Management**.
 2. In the site map, under **Service Terms**, select **Service Configuration**.